 The damp proofing cream will then be injected into the boreholes using a cartridge gun.
 The silane will then start to work by creating a barrier against the rise of moisture from the ground level.

-Re-plastering will then need to be carried out on the internal walls of the building.
+Once the damp proof cream has been injected into the walls of the building then re-plastering will then need to be carried out on the internal walls of the building.
 This process should be delayed for as long as possible to ensure there is enough time for the walls to dry out.

 All replastering materials that are used should ensure that any remaining salts in the brickwork should not affect any new plaster.

-How NOT To Apply Damp proof Injection?
+How NOT To Inject A Damp Proof Cream?

 We would always recommend you contact a damp specialist to carry out damp proofing works at your property.
 The main reason for this is that especially when injecting a damp proof course there are a number of errors that can occur that could easily be avoided.

-At Timberwise, we have seen past work from local tradesmen without the right damp proofing training that have made common mistakes that have led to property owners having worse damp problems than they originally had before.
+At Timberwise, we have seen past work from local tradesmen, without the right damp proofing training, that have made common mistakes that have led to property owners having worse damp problems than they originally had before.